-The governor of the state of Maranhão, Flávio Dino, visited the Humanitas360 Institute to discuss the plan to implement work cooperatives for inmates in Pedrinhas, a detention center near the capital of the state, São Luís.
+The governor of the state of Maranhão, Flávio Dino, visited the Humanitas360 Institute to discuss the plan to implement work cooperatives for inmates at the Female Prison Unit of São Luís, a project articulated by the National Justice Council.
 In a conversation with the team, the governor underscored the importance of this partnership to meet a demand that an overburdened public administration cannot handle on its own.
 “This is an issue that has gained centrality in our state because of the great prison crisis of 2013 and 2014,” he stated.

 At the encounter, the vice-president of H360, Ricardo Anderáos, presented other projects carried out by the institute and announced a new partner for the institute’s work in Maranhão: singer Alcione, who was born there, and will be the godmother of the cooperative.
 “Her presence if very valuable to us.
 She is very respected and cherished”, said Dino.
 He also stressed that the government is open to new collaborations with H360 – such as the idea to establish a cooperative office for former detainees in São Luís, where they could go after they are released from prison, and also projects regarding art exhibitions and local artisan associations for the development of a new collection of craftworks related to the state culture.